 Due to COVID-19, MTS offices are closed to the public. Please email email@example.com for submittal instructions. 

 We must approve project plans/specifications before we will issue a permit.

-To start a project review, fill out the Plan Review/Right of Way Permit Application and return it to us with the required number of plan sets, a $750 application fee, and an 8.5"x11" vicinity map or Thomas Guide page showing the location of the project.
+To start a project review, fill out the Plan Review/Right of Way Permit Application and return it to MTS with the required plans and supporting documents, a $750 application fee, and vicinity map.
+MTS will initiate the review once application, supporting documents, and application fee are received.

 If your project doesn't involve any construction, use the Non-Construction Plan Review/Right of Way Permit Application.

-Typically, we will issue a letter of findings within two weeks indicating provisional approval or requiring additional engineering review.
+Typically, we will issue a letter of findings within fourteen business days indicating provisional approval or requiring additional engineering review.
 Permit fees to include plan review, permit processing, and general permit oversight costs are assessed and an invoice is processed.
 If a comprehensive engineering review is necessary, a deposit will be required for the probable reimbursable cost to cover reviews and other expenses.